-Recommendations for the improvement of the openness of the ministries:
+Recommendations for the improvement of the openness of the ministries2:

 - In accordance with the Action Plan on Implementation of the Open Government Partnership, it is necessary to determine the obligation to create an information system for filling, processing and presenting of data from the Information Booklet, by amending the Law on Free Access to Information of Public Importance.
-It is also necessary to carry out trainings for all employees for the use of the information system. - Documents and data about public procurements, including agreements and annexes to the agreements on public procurements, as well as the plan of public procurements conducted by ministries should be published on their websites. - It is indispensable that Ministries publish their financial plans as well as annual statements and financial reports for the current and three previous years on their websites. - It is necessary that ministries publish all documents on their websites in a machine-readable format in order to maximise available data usability.
-The largest part of data published by ministries is not in open data format, i.e. the data are not structured for machine-readability and that is why it is impossible to freely reuse such data. - It is necessary to adequately regulate the notion and the application of the public discussions:
+It is also necessary to carry out trainings for all employees for the use of the information system. - Documents and data about public procurements, including agreements and annexes to the agreements on public procurements, as well as the plan of public procurements conducted by ministries should be published on their websites. - It is indispensable that Ministries publish their financial plans as well as annual statements and financial reports for the current and three previous years on their websites.

+2 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.
-1) Public discussions and public consultations need to be regulated with one unique bylaw for all types of acts (laws, public policy documents) and for all types of proposers;

-2) Precisely define all steps in conducting of public discussions and public consultations that relate to deadlines, calls and communication with citizens, reporting and informing of the participants about its results.

-3) Determine the obligation for proposers of the legal act or public policy document to collect and timely publish comments and opinions from institutions and organizations during the public consultation process.
-In this way, situations of submitting comments after the closure of the public discussion would be avoided.

-4) Determine the unique and binding form of reports from public consultations and public discussions and an obligation for institutions to publish them timely, in legally prescribed deadline.
-It should be mandatory that reports contain: list of participants, submitted comments, suggestions and opinions, respond from the proposer of the act and elaboration of the results of the process of public consultation and public discussion process.

-5) All institutions need to be obliged to timely publish plans of their activities aimed at the legislative process and process of developing and adopting other legal acts and public policy documents.
+- It is necessary that ministries publish all documents on their websites in a machine-readable format in order to maximise available data usability.
+The largest part of data published by ministries is not in open data format, i.e. the data are not structured for machine-readability and that is why it is impossible to freely reuse such data. - It is necessary to adequately regulate the notion and the application of the public consultation: - 1) Public discussions and public consultations need to be regulated with one unique bylaw for all types of acts (laws, public policy documents) and for all types of proposers; - 2) Precisely define all steps in conducting of public discussions and public consultations that relate to deadlines, calls and communication with citizens, reporting and informing of the participants about its results. - 3) Determine the obligation for proposers of the legal act or public policy document to collect and timely publish comments and opinions from institutions and organizations during the public consultation process.
+In this way, situations of submitting comments after the closure of the public discussion would be avoided. - 4) Determine the unique and binding form of reports from public consultations and public discussions and an obligation for institutions to publish them timely, in legally prescribed deadline.
+It should be mandatory that reports contain: list of participants, submitted comments, suggestions and opinions, respond from the proposer of the act and elaboration of the results of the process of public consultation and public discussion process. - 5) All institutions need to be obliged to timely publish plans of their activities aimed at the legislative process and process of developing and adopting other legal acts and public policy documents.